hamada-g/blue-lab/docs/architecture.md

 A separate Kali Linux virtual machine was also created in VirtualBox for supplemental learning and testing.
 It is not part of the primary Hyper-V Blue Lab Phase 1 architecture.

 ## Phase 1 Data Flow
-1. The Windows and Linux endpoints will generate logs and security-relevant activity.
+1. The Windows and Linux endpoints generate logs and security-relevant activity.
-2. The endpoints will forward telemetry to the central monitoring server.
+2. The endpoints forward telemetry to the central monitoring server.
-3. The monitoring server will be used to review alerts, logs, and endpoint activity.
+3. The monitoring server is used to review alerts, logs, and endpoint activity.

 ## Phase 1 Goals
 - Stand up a functioning monitoring environment